serge-sedelnikov/ipa_dashboard_tool/README.md

 ```

 It will build up react client, copy the build result into express `public` folder and starts the `express` backend at the default `PORT` or `5000`.

+# Backend classes

+`/src`

+- `job-runner.js` - this class resolves all jobs available in `\jobs` folder and starts them.

+`/src/base`

+- `job.js` - base job class.
+Subscribes for socket.io and ready to send the signal on demand.